 During the decade 2012 – 2022, we are witnessing the centenaries of a number of seminal events in modern Irish history including:

 The Government is committed to commemorating these events in a peaceful and inclusive manner, based on principles of historical accuracy and in co-operation with key partners, at home and abroad.

-More information on commemorative events is available in Comóradh, the commemorations newsletter for the Irish Abroad, on the Decade of Centenaries website, which is managed by the Department of Arts, Heritage and Gaeltacht and on events organised by the Department of Foreign Affairs and Trade.
+More information on commemorative events is available in Comóradh, the commemorations newsletter for the Irish Abroad, on the Decade of Centenaries website, which is managed by the Department of Culture, Heritage and Gaeltacht and on events organised by the Department of Foreign Affairs and Trade.

 The Embassy plays a role in the Irish Government’s work with the British Government, the Northern Ireland Executive and with civil society to foster reconciliation and develop opportunities for co-operation.